Paul Casey: PGA Tour

 Casey won the Valspar Championship in 2018, his first PGA Tour win in nine years.

 In September 2018, Casey was named as a captain's pick by Thomas Bjørn for the European team participating in the 2018 Ryder Cup.
 Europe defeated the U.S. team by a dominant margin of 17.5 to 10.5 at Le Golf National outside Paris, France.
 Casey went 1–1–1 including a half in his singles match against Brooks Koepka.

 Casey missed a chance to win the 2019 AT&T Pebble Beach Pro-Am, when he failed to convert a three-stroke 54-hole lead.
 He was chased down and passed by Phil Mickelson, who claimed a three-stroke victory.
 Casey birdied the last during a Monday finish to claim solo second.
 He did however win the Pro-Am tournament with playing partner Don Colleran.

 In March 2019, Casey successfully defended his Valspar Championship title with a one-stroke victory over Jason Kokrak and Louis Oosthuizen, to claim his third PGA Tour title.

 In September 2019, Casey won the Porsche European Open at Green Eagle Golf Course in Hamburg, Germany.
 Casey earned his 14th European Tour victory and his first since winning the KLM Open in 2014.

 Paul Casey tees off at Trump National in Bedminster, NJ, while competing for LIV Golf.
 Casey placed 6th at the LIV Golf Invitational Bedminster.

 In August 2020, Casey finished tied for second at the 2020 PGA Championship along with Dustin Johnson, both finished two strokes behind Collin Morikawa.
 This marked his best career finish in a major championship and moved him to 19th in the Official World Golf Ranking.

 In November 2020, Casey shot a seven under 65 to hold a share of the first round lead at the Masters.
-He ultimately finished the tournament T38, with subsequent rounds of 74-71-77.
+He ultimately finished the tournament T38.

 In January 2021, Casey claimed his 15th European Tour victory, at the Omega Dubai Desert Classic, with a four-stroke victory over Brandon Stone.
 The win saw him move back into the top 20 in the world rankings.
 In August that year, Casey finished in a tie for 3rd place at the Olympic Games.
 He lost in a 7-man playoff for the bronze medal.

 In September 2021, Casey played on the European team in the 2021 Ryder Cup at Whistling Straits in Kohler, Wisconsin.
 The U.S. team won 19–9 and Casey went 0–4–0 and including a loss in his Sunday singles match against Dustin Johnson.